Axlefublr/dotfiles/scripts/setup/floorp.md

 Give all permissions it's asking for, including running in private windows.
 Import `~/fes/eli/foxyproxy.json`.

-You still need to configure the base browser proxy settings to use your http proxy (manual proxy configuration).
+You don't need to set the in-browser proxy settings, keep them as “no proxy”.

 # extensions